lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 Next we'll rotate the parent `<svg>` element while the `<circle>` animation shown above continues to run.

-The `<svg>` animation is simple - it smoothly rotates 360 degrees every 2 seconds.
+The `<svg>` animation is simple - it loops infinitely and smoothly rotates 360 degrees every 2 seconds.

 {{< highlight scss >}}
 @keyframes svg--animation {